From Paris to Mont Saint-Michel: 4 Best Ways to Get There

 4. From Paris to Mont Saint-Michel by Train

 In terms of affordability and travel time, the train is a great choice of transportation from Paris to Mont Saint-Michel.
 The train ride is several hours quicker than the bus.
 However, the train is less convenient because you need to make multiple transfers.
 Travelers can check train schedules at the official SNCF site.

-The most efficient route is the 2.5-hour TGV train (rapid-velocity train) from Paris Montparnasse station (in the direction of Saint-Malo) to the Dol-de-Bretagne station, which is 30 kilometers from Mont Saint-Michel.
+The most efficient SNCF route is the 2.5-hour TGV train (rapid-velocity train) from Paris Montparnasse station (in the direction of Saint-Malo) to the Dol-de-Bretagne station, which is 30 kilometers from Mont Saint-Michel.
+This route usually does not require making any connections (unless you take the train that stops in Rennes or Saint-Malo).
 From Dol-de-Bretagne, you can take a (30- to 45-minute) taxi ride to Mont Saint-Michel.

 Another TGV train route option is from Paris Montparnasse station to Rennes in Brittany, which only takes 1.5 hours.
-In Rennes, you then take the TER Train (in the direction of Saint-Malo) to Dol-de-Bretagne.
+In Rennes, you then take the TER Train (in the direction of Saint-Malo) to Dol-de-Bretagne, which takes 45 minutes.
 Once in Dol-de-Bretagne, follow the above instructions to get to Mont Saint-Michel.

 More Related Articles on PlanetWare.com

 Other Places to Visit Nearby: There are so many amazing places to visit in Normandy and Brittany near Mont Saint-Michel.
 Within a one-hour drive are the D-Day landing beaches and wartime memorials of Normandy; the stylish seaside resort of Dinard; the characteristic Breton port town of Saint-Malo; a fairy-tale medieval castle in Fougères; and Rennes, the old capital of the Brittany region.